QryptInc/qseed/README.md

     export CRYPTOKI_SO_PIN=1234
     ```

-4. Run the executable.
-Note you will need to run the application as root if root privileges are required for the Thales cryptoki library.
+6. Run the executable.
+Note you need to run the application as root if root privileges are required for the Thales cryptoki library.
     ```
     sudo -E qseed
     ```